Policy Learning with Adaptively Collected Data: Regret Upper Bound

 \end{enumerate} \end{proposition}

-A direct consequence of Proposition \ref{proposition:gammahat}(a) is that any weighted average of $\widehat{\Gamma}_t$ is also unbiased; Proposition \ref{proposition:gammahat}(b) reveals that the conditional variance of the AIPW element $\widehat{\Gamma}_t$ is of the same order as the term $\mathbb{E}\big[\sum_{w}\pi^2(X_t; w)/e_t(X_t; w)\mid \calH_{t-1}\big]$.
-As is often the case in adaptive experiments, $e_t(X_t;w)$ goes to zero for some suboptimal action $w$ as $t$ increases; thus the term $\sum_{w}{\pi^2(x; w)}/{e_t(x; w)}$ goes to infinity such that the variance of $\hat{\Gamma}_t(\pi)$ explodes.
-To offset the potential large variance of $\widehat{\Gamma}_t$, we further introduce a weight $h_t$ (the choice of which will be discussed soon) to balance the variance of these AIPW elements, which gives our final generalized AIPW estimator,
+A direct consequence of Proposition \ref{proposition:gammahat}(a) is that any weighted average of $\widehat{\Gamma}_t(\pi)$ is also unbiased; Proposition \ref{proposition:gammahat}(b) reveals that the conditional variance of the AIPW score $\widehat{\Gamma}_t(\pi)$ scales with $\mathbb{E}\big[e_t(X_t; \pi(X_t))^{-1}\mid \calH_{t-1}\big]$.
+As is often the case in adaptive experiments, $e_t(X_t;w)$ goes to zero for some suboptimal action $w$ as $t$ increases; consequently, the term $e_t(X_t; \pi(X_t))^{-1}$ may go to infinity, and the variance of $\hat{\Gamma}_t(\pi)$ may explode.
+To offset the potentially large variance of $\widehat{\Gamma}_t$, we further introduce a weight $h_t$ (the choice of which will be discussed soon) to balance the variance of these AIPW scores.
+This gives our generalized AIPW estimator: